florianbehrens/DeCoF2/README.md

 [XMLHttpRequest](http://en.wikipedia.org/wiki/XMLHttpRequest) function as being standardized by the [W3C](http://www.w3.org/TR/XMLHttpRequest/).

 For this reason, numeric primitive (integer, real) and boolean type values are encoded as a Javascript literal that can be converted to a Javascript number using the Number() global function.

-Control characters of strings are HTML escaped and binary types are base64 encoded.
+String and binary parameters are encoded as is.

 Sequences of numeric types are encoded for use with [Javascript Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).